stanley-fork/WFGY/TensionUniverse/BlackHole/Q109_global_migration_patterns.md

    * Reused components: `MigrationFlow_Field`, `MigrationFeedback_Kernel`.
    * Why it transfers: Q098 needs channels that move population and capacity between regions when environmental and economic conditions shift, and migration flows provide such channels.
-   * What changes: driver indicators are extended to include more detailed environmental metrics; feedback summaries include links between environmental policy and migration.
+   * What changes: driver indicators are extended to include more detailed environmental metrics.
+Feedback summaries include links between environmental policy and migration.

 2. Target: Q100 (Environmental drivers of pandemic risk)

    * Reused components: `MigrationFlow_Field`, `Tension_MIG_Functional`.
-   * Why it transfers: pathogen spread depends critically on human movements; high migration tension regimes often align with rapid changes in exposure networks.
+   * Why it transfers: pathogen spread depends critically on human movements.
+High migration tension regimes often align with rapid changes in exposure networks.
    * What changes: flows are combined with health specific factors, and tension is interpreted as joint stress on health systems and migration systems.

 3. Target: Q110 (Evolution of institutions)

    * Reused components: `MigrationFeedback_Kernel`, `Tension_MIG_Functional`.
    * Why it transfers: strong feedback loops between migration and institutions are a key driver of institutional change, which Q110 aims to encode.
-   * What changes: the tension output is used as one input into InstitutionalChange_Pressure instead of being a final observable.
+   * What changes: the tension output is used as one input into `InstitutionalChange_Pressure` instead of being a final observable.

 4. Target: Q125 (Multi agent AI dynamics)